urbit/old-doc/reference/hoon/library/2eL.md

              ;~(plug hif ;~(pfix hep hif))
 ```

 Parsing rule.
-Parses and unscrambles and atom of odor [@pF](), a phrase of two two-byte pairs that are encoded (and scrambled) phonetically.
+Parses and unscrambles an atom of odor [@pF](), a phrase of two two-byte pairs that are encoded (and scrambled) phonetically.

     /~zod/try=> (scan "pittyp-pittyp" huf:ab)
     328.203.557